VidSock/Twilightscapes-/src/content/pages/index.md

   ctaLink: /galleries/
 ---

-Finding obscure locations and unusual subject matter, Todd Lambert has excelled at capturing rarely seen moments of time.
+Finding obscure locations and unusual subject matter, Todd has excelled at capturing rarely seen moments of time.

 As a location scout and avid urban explorer, Todd learned to photograph what he sees at night.

 > The night is misunderstood and often feared.
 But the truest colors come out only at night.
 There is no better time than nighttime.
- – **Todd Lambert**
+> <div style="text-align:right; margin-right:20%; margin-top:10px;" /> – Todd Lambert

 Let Todd's award winning work prove to you that the night is indeed beautiful.